slimbootloader/documentation/source/developer-guides/boot-flow.rst

 .. graphviz:: /images/boot_flow.dot

 ..
 Note:: When verified boot is enabled, each current stage verifies the next stage before transferring control to the next.
-If verification fails, |SPN| halts the system boot.
+  If verification fails, one of two things occurs.
+If resiliency is enabled, the boot is swapped over to the alternate partition to recover the broken partition (see :ref:`firmware-resiliency-and-recovery`).
+Otherwise, the boot is halted.

 .. _call-graph: